dvincentwest/radie/doc/source/articles/creating_a_new_visualization.rst

 .. figure:: /_images/example_plot.svg
     :width: 50%

-    figure 1: a basic visualization in DataQuick, consisting of an interactive List of datasets and an xy graph of the datasets on the right.
+    figure 1: a basic visualization in Radie, consisting of an interactive List of datasets and an xy graph of the datasets on the right.

 The list on the left is particularly important for the intended workflow.
 It allows drag and drop control of the datasets, adding and removing datasets to the visualization rapidly, in addition to quickly reordering and unchecking the datasets in the visualization, and also selecting the columns of data from the dataset.
-DataQuick provides some built-in widgets that can be used for this list of datasets (:doc:`/api/plotlist`)
+Radie provides some built-in widgets that can be used for this list of datasets (:doc:`/api/plotlist`)

 List of DataItems